eljojo/faircamp-fork/src/manual/topics/03 Manifests.md

 Note that manifest lines such as `# release` are not comments but denote sections (and instead `> these are comments`).
-For a detailed guide on the syntax used in the manifest files consult the [eno language guide](https://eno-lang.org/guide/), simply modifying the examples in the manual should get you there without any problems as well though, the example here is pretty much as complex as it gets.
+For a detailed guide on the syntax used in the manifest files see the language guide on the [eno website](https://simonrepp.com/eno/), simply modifying the examples in the manual should get you there without any problems as well though, the example here is pretty much as complex as it gets.